ValentinAebi/ranger-examples/replication-instructions.md

 ```sh
 mvn clean compile
 ```
+Issues found by the Checker Framework will be displayed in the console.

-5. To run the script that collects the annotations of all units and builds the results table (table 2 in the paper), navigate to the `scripts` directory:
+5. To run the script that collects the formal comments in all units and builds the results table (table 2 in the paper), navigate to the `scripts` directory:
 ```sh
 cd /opt/ranger-examples/scripts/
 ```